Living in the U.S. as a J-1 Exchange Visitor

 Food, housing, and other basic necessities are more expensive in Hawaii than in many other U.S. mainland areas or other countries.
 Therefore, you must plan a budget before coming to UH to ensure you are able to support yourself and your dependents.

 You must show evidence of sufficient funds to support yourself and your dependents before FSIS can issue Form DS-2019.
-The following are the minimum amounts you must have for basic living expenses, including housing, health insurance, food, local transportation, and personal expenses.
-You should also set aside sufficient funds for international travel expenses.
+The following are the minimum amounts you must have for basic living expenses, including housing, health insurance, food, and local transportation.
+You should also set aside sufficient funds for international travel and personal miscellaneous expenses.

 UH payment delays